jthack/hydeout/_posts/2023-09-12-parenting-hacks-part-2.md

 ---

 ![](https://rez0.blog/assets/parenting2.png){: width="400" }
 As I mentioned in my last post, I'm a hacker and bug bounty hunter.
 So, I spend a lot of my time improving myself and looking for an edge.
 As a dad of three, that means learning scripts and tricks that get the desired outcome.

-And that's something I didn't cover in the last post.
+## Parenting with a Vision

 As a parent, we have to parent with a specific outcome in mind or we'll lose our way.
 There are two types of desired outcomes: short-term and long-term.